fintradev/fintradex/README.md

 - [Parity Technologies](https://www.parity.io/) - The team behind Polkadot and Substrate
 - [Hyperbridge](https://docs.hyperbridge.network/) - Revolutionary crypto-economic coprocessor for secure cross-chain interoperability
 - [Polytope Labs](https://polytope.network/) - The team behind Hyperbridge protocol

 ---

+## ⚖️ Legal Notice

+This is open-source software provided "as-is" under the Apache 2.0 license.
+No warranties are made regarding functionality, security, or fitness for any purpose.
+This documentation is for informational purposes only and does not constitute financial, investment, or legal advice.

+**Token Disclaimer**: Information regarding future token generation events, tokenomics, or economic models represents current plans and is subject to change.
+No tokens are currently available for purchase or sale.

+**Risk Warning**: Participation in blockchain networks and DeFi protocols involves substantial risk.
+Users should conduct their own research and consult qualified professionals before making any decisions.

+For official announcements, visit [fintradex.io](https://fintradex.io)

+---